Discontinuous collocation methods and gravitational self-force applications: Non-smooth functions

-with $f_J$ given by Eq.~\eqref{smoothFDf} for $i= J$.
+with $f'_J$ given by Eq.~\eqref{smoothFDf} for $i= J$.
 Notice that the above formula satisfies the jump condition $f'_{J^{+}}-f'_{J^{-}}=J_1$ as it ought to.

-Higher order or pseudospectral formulas can be obtained in a similar fashion.
-For instance, using the nodes given by Eq.~\eqref{ChebyshevNodes}, the formula \eqref{fnderivativeapprox2} yields a Gauss-Chebyshev-Lobatto scheme that is at least of $M^{\rm {th}}$-order convergence if derivatives of $f$ higher than $M$ have finite jumps, or of infinite-order convergence if derivatives higher than $M$ are continuous.
+Higher order finite-difference or pseudo-spectral formulas can be constructed in a similar fashion.
+With the nodes given by Eq.~\eqref{ChebyshevNodes}, the formula \eqref{fnderivativeapprox2} yields a discontinuous collocation method of $M^{\rm {th}}$-order convergence if derivatives of $f$ higher than $M$ have finite jumps, or of infinite-order convergence if derivatives higher than $M$ are continuous.
+This will be demostrated explicitly below.